dwyl/PWA-Liveview/README.md

 ❗️ It is important _not to split_ the "sw.js" file because `Vite` produces a fingerprint from the splitted files.
 However, Phoenix serves hardcoded nmes and can't know the name in advance.

+❗️ You don't want to cache pages with Wrrokbox but instead trigger a "manual" cache.
+This is because you will get a CSRF mismatch as the token will be outdated.
+However, you want to pre-cache static assets so you cache the first page "Login" here.

 ```js
 workbox: {
   // Disable to avoid interference with Phoenix LiveView WebSocket negotiation